The CMD_EXEC check runs a command and analyze the output with regular expressions to identify if a command matches the expected output.

-(Optional) The regex is used to filter the full configurations to a smaller set of lines of text based on the regular expression.
+(Optional) (Optional) The regex is used to filter the full configurations, or each of the context configurations, to a smaller set of lines of text based on the regular expression.
 Multiple regex can be used to narrow down the searchable configuration, and they are applied in the order that they are listed in the check.

 expect or not_expect

 The evaluation is based on expect or not_expect.
 Use only one of these fields in a check.

 - For expect, if the regular expression matches a line of text, the check results as PASSED.
 If there are no matches, the check results as FAILED.